sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Q_A2.md

-#### Introduction to Data Structures: Definition, Need of Data Structures, Classification of Data Structures.

-* What are Data Structures?
-Explain the classification of data sutures with examples?
-* Define data structure.
-List its types and also explain the need of Data structures.

-**Answer :**

-**Data Structure :** is a collection of data values and the relationships between them.
-It defines the arrangement of data and operations that can be performed on the data.

-A **Data Structure** is a way of organizing, managing, and storing data efficiently so that it can be accessed and modified in an efficient manner.
-Different types of data structures are used for different types of data, and the selection of an appropriate data structure can greatly impact the efficiency of an algorithm.

-### Types of Data Structures:

-1. **Primitive Data Structures**: These are the most basic types of data structures that are directly operated upon by the CPU.
-They represent a single value.
-	- **Integer**: A whole number (`5`).
-	- **Float**: A number with decimal points (`3.14`).
-	- **Character**: A single character (`'a'`).
-	- **Boolean**: A data type representing `true` or `false`.

-2. **Non-Primitive Data Structures**:  These data structures are more complex and are derived from primitive data types.
-They are classified into linear and non-linear data structures.
-	- **Array**: A collection of elements of the same type stored in contiguous memory locations.
-	- **Linked List**: A linear list of elements (nodes), where each node points to the next.
-	- **Stack**: A collection of elements with LIFO access.
-	- **Queue**: A collection of elements with FIFO access.
-	- **Tree**: A hierarchical data structure with nodes connected by edges.
-	- **Graph**: A collection of vertices and edges where edges represent relationships.

-____

-Classification of Non_Primitive Data Structures can be broadly be done into two categories:
-1. Linear Data Structures
-2. Non-linear Data Structures

-In linear data structures, the data elements are stored in a sequential or linear order.
-Each element has a unique predecessor and successor, except for the first and last elements.

-- **Array**: A collection of elements, all of the same type, stored in contiguous memory locations.
-It provides fast access to individual elements using an index.  `int arr[5] = {1, 2, 3, 4, 5};`

-- **Linked List**: A linear collection of elements, where each element (node) contains data and a reference (link) to the next node.
-Unlike arrays, linked lists do not require contiguous memory locations.
-A linked list of integers: `10 -> 20 -> 30 -> NULL`.

-- **Stack**: A collection of elements that follows the **Last In, First Out (LIFO)** principle.
-Only the top element can be accessed or removed at any time.
-Stack of plates: `Top -> Plate1 -> Plate2 -> Plate3`.

-- **Queue**: A collection of elements that follows the **First In, First Out (FIFO)** principle.
-The first element added is the first one to be removed.
-Queue of people: `First Person -> Second Person -> Third Person`.

-In non-linear data structures, the data elements are not stored in a sequential or linear order.
-The elements are connected to each other in a hierarchical or interconnected manner.

-- **Tree**: A hierarchical structure with a root node and child nodes, where each node can have zero or more child nodes.
-It is used to represent hierarchical relationships.
-A family tree or a file directory structure.

-- **Graph**: A collection of nodes (vertices) and edges (connections) between the nodes.
-Graphs can represent relationships between entities in many real-world problems (e.g., social networks, transportation systems).
-A social network where people (nodes) are connected by friendships (edges).

-____

-### **Need for Data Structures:**

-- **Efficient Data Management** : Data structures allow data to be efficiently stored, accessed and modified.
-(Arrays allow constant-time access to elements through indexing, while linked lists allow dynamic memory allocation).

-- **Memory Optimization** : Data structures help in efficient use of memory.
-(Linked lists provide a way to store data dynamically, avoiding the need to pre-allocate a fixed amount of memory like arrays).

-- **Faster Processing** : Certain Data structures are optimized for certain operations like searching, insertion, deletion, and traversal.
-(Trees are used for sorted data and hierarchical data representation, hash tables for fast data lookup).

-- Different algorithms require different data structures to achieve optimal performance.
-(Sorting algorithms may use arrays, and graph algorithms may use adjacency lists or matrices).

-- Data structures help in solving real-world problems.
-(Graphs are used to represent social networks, and trees are used to represent file systems.)

-____

 #### Recursion: Recursive definition and processes, Designing the recursive functions, Examples on recursion: Factorial of a number, Fibonacci numbers

 * Differentiate between iterative functions and recursive functions.